Tarrant County Adds 2,187 COVID-19 Cases Monday, 21 Deaths

 For a more detailed breakdown of who is included in each priority group in Texas, see this page from the Texas DSHS.

-The county is also reporting another 1,849 estimated recoveries, bringing the total number of survivors to 134,199.
-There are currently an estimated 51,839 active cases in the county, the most of any North Texas county.
+The county is also reporting another 1,606 estimated recoveries, bringing the total number of survivors to 139,890.

+There are currently an estimated 53,736 active cases of the virus and 1,892 deaths from the virus in the county since March 2020, the most of any North Texas county for both categories.

 COVID-19 Resources